I am a goal setter type of person. I am a list, plan maker, and all that related stuff.

 I did not become a professional swimmer after taking lessons for months!
 I will never learn how to swim.

 We set ambitious goals and it feels so great at first to have such big dreams!
 But when we make that first step forward – we see the huge gap between now and our blurry goal-in-future, and then it overwhelms and weighs us down.
 And we get back to “I don’t need it anyway” gremlins.

 The only cure for that is to set one single goal: get maximum satisfaction from each moment of your life.
 Enjoy the process and movement of energy.
 Enjoy the trip to your destination the same as the destination itself.

 We can, and probably should, set some measurable milestones.
 Have 1000 followers in 3 months.
 Lose 5 kilos in 6 months.
 Save 5% of your monthly income.

 But we should have them only as road signs – we are on the right track!
 And not to get discouraged by not being there yet.

-Set the goals which will bring you pure joy during process.
+Set the goals which will bring you pure joy during the process.
 Our brain is designed to avoid any hard work, and if daily steps to your desire sound like a struggle – you ll probably never get it done.

 I know I don’t get it done.
 The only things I managed to stick with were those which bring me joy during, or right after one-time doing(like running).
 I still, very often, have to kick my own ass to do things, but it’s easy to do so if I remember that it always brings me pleasure.

 And it is also important to remember, that doing anything for the first time will not bring you an euphoria.
-You have to try it again and again to really feel the taste.
+You have to try it, again and again, to really feel the taste.